 Structural movement

 Repair category 1

 Notes The property has been affected by previous movement but within the limitations of the inspection there was no evidence to suggest that this is ongoing.
-This is evidenced by distortion to walls and sloping floors.

-Dampness, rot and infestation Repair category 2 Notes No obvious evidence of significant rising dampness was noted.
-There is evidence of penetrating dampness to chimney breast areas at first floor level.
-See 'chimney stacks'.
-Further investigation can be carried out by a firm of timber/damp specialists with a view to having all necessary remedial repairs implemented.
-There is evidence of wood boring insect damage.
-This can be treated by a timber/specialist contractor.
-Some timberwork has been undertaken and copies of any guarantees should be transferred if available.
+Dampness, rot and infestation

+Repair category 2

+Notes There is evidence of some dampness at the base of various walls and concealed timbers may be defective.
+Further investigation can be carried out by a firm of timber/damp specialists with a view to having all necessary remedial repair work implemented.
+There is evidence of wood boring insect infestation.
+This may have been treated

+by a timber/specialist. contractor.